Get exclusive member benefits & effect social change. Join Today

 C-reactive protein (CRP) is a substance produced by the liver in response to inflammation.
 Other names for CRP are high-sensitivity C-reactive protein (hs-CRP) and ultra-sensitive C-reactive protein (us-CRP).

-A high level of CRP in the blood is a marker of any condition that causes inflammation, from an upper respiratory infection to cancer.
-High CRP levels can indicate that there is inflammation in the arteries of the heart, which can mean a higher risk for heart attack.
-It is important to remember, however, that CRP is an extremely nonspecific test and can be elevated in any inflammatory condition.
+A high level of CRP in the blood is a marker of inflammation.
+It can be caused by a wide variety of conditions, from infection to cancer.
+High CRP levels can also indicate that there’s inflammation in the arteries of the heart, which can mean a higher risk for heart attack.
+However, it’s important to remember that the CRP test is an extremely nonspecific test, and CRP levels can be elevated in any inflammatory condition.

 Doctors may order this test in conjunction with other tests to assess a person’s risk for heart disease or stroke.
-Doctors may also order a CRP test after surgery to check for signs of postsurgical infection or to monitor inflammatory diseases, including:
+There is also new research that suggests CRP may be used as a predictor in health outcomes related to chronic obstructive pulmonary disease (COPD).
+Doctors may also order a CRP test to diagnose inflammatory autoimmune diseases, including:

 No special preparation is necessary for this test.
 You may eat normally on the day of the test.
 A nurse or other health practitioner will draw blood from a vein, usually on the inside of your elbow or the back of your hand.